Becoming a Cyde Kick FAQ

 How much time can I expect to commit to the training course?

-KIN 494X is a 2 credit practicum that is being offered in Summer and Fall 2017.
+KIN 494X is a 2 credit practicum that is being offered in Fall and Spring semesters.
 For information about the summer course, contact Student Wellness.
-The Fall class meets in person one day per week for 2 hours.
+The course meets for 1 hour on Tuesday from 2:10-3:00pm.
 There is course work associated with the training outside of class as well as an expectation to practice motivational interviewing with friends and family members which typically creates an additional 1-2 hours per week.
-The training is devoted to the first 8 weeks of the semester with extensive practice during class between peers and instructors, and the second half of the semester is real practice in which the health coaches are then paired with health coachees to further refine their health coaching skills.
+The training is devoted to the first 8 weeks of the semester with extensive practice during class between peers and instructors, and the second half of the semester is real practice in which the health coaches (Cyde Kicks) are then paired with health coachees to further refine their health coaching skills.
+You can also stay on for additional practicum credits the next semesters working with students as a Cyde Kick!

 What are my opportunities after I am trained as a health coach?